 - Direct Chats – A private one on one chat with one other person.

 One of Slack’s greatest features is its deep searchable history.
 This means you can reference conversations, find links, uploads and other information easily, even from archived channels and channels you are no longer a part of.

 Slack has a plethora of integrations with other tools, apps and bots.
 This allows you to use Slack as a hub of information and gives you the ability to organize info from many different places into one channel.
 Some of their most popular integrations include Google Drive, GitHub, Zendesk, Trello, and Zapier, and with tons of integrations and apps to offer, you will always be able to find what you need to support your team.

 Call and Video

-Slack offers their own call and video service right inside the interface.
+Slack offers its own call and video service right inside the interface.
 It allows you to chat and share screens with anyone in your slack network.
-Calls can be shared through all channel types or with single channel guests.
+Calls can be shared through all channel types or with single-channel guests.

 One thing that can be hard when your team is spread across the globe is having a reliable way to share files, images, pdfs and videos.
 Slack makes it super easy to share by giving you the option to upload from your computer, drag and drop files or even access a tool like Google Drive from right within channels.

-Slack has a huge offering of resources and support for their clients.
+Slack has a huge offering of resources and support for their clients including: